-- estimated 75% increase over the last decade.
-Diabetes is now the biggest single cause of amputation, stroke, blindness and end-stage kidney failure in the UK. - 6.
-While prevalence of the condition in Merton may be lower than some other London Boroughs, the projected change in our demographics means that the diabetes time bomb is also a cause for concern locally. - 7.
+- 6. While prevalence of the condition in Merton may be lower than some other London Boroughs, the projected change in our demographics means that the diabetes time bomb is also a cause for concern locally. - 7.
 Given this impending crisis; the task group members were very keen to adopt an approach which focusses on the prevention of diabetes to ensure that resources are not only addressing the symptoms but are targeted to stem the rise in the condition.
 On this basis preventive messages will need to be implemented at the beginning of the life course so that healthy habits are firmly embedded. - 8.
 Prevention is also pertinent given the unsustainable cost of diabetes.
 The rise in diabetes is putting extreme pressure on the NHS services.
-Diabetes accounts for around 10 per cent of current national health spend, four-fifths going towards treating complications.
-3 - 9.
-It is estimated that if we do not increase preventative measures and change the way diabetes is treated, the cost will rise from £8.8 billion in 2010/11 to £39.8 billion by 2035/2036 which would account for 17.8% of the NHS budget4.
+Diabetes accounts for around 10 per cent of current national health spend, four-fifths going towards treating complications. - 9.
+It is estimated that if we do not increase preventative measures and change the way diabetes is treated, the cost will rise from £8.8 billion in 2010/11 to £39.8 billion by 2035/2036 which would account for 17.8% of the NHS budget.
 This task group believes that a concerted effort across all local partners can reverse this trend and even a reduction of 1% in the current costs of diabetes can have a significant impact, as indicated in the graph below:

-3 Blood Sugar Rush' Diabetes Time bomb in London, Greater London Assembly report ,2014.
+&lt;sup>3 Blood Sugar Rush' Diabetes Time bomb in London, Greater London Assembly report ,2014.

-4 Estimating the current and future costs of type 1 and type 2 diabetes in the UK, including direct health costs and indirect societal and productivity costs, Diabetic Magazine.
+&lt;sup>4 Estimating the current and future costs of type 1 and type 2 diabetes in the UK, including direct health costs and indirect societal and productivity costs, Diabetic Magazine.
 25 April 2012.